iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 The next day, a higher-up who had once been my direct manager ran over to my desk.

 "What's this I hear about your leave?
 I thought you wanted to do car stuff?"<br/>
-I explained that I'd heard the word "priorities" once too many times.<br/>
+I explained that I'd heard the word "priorities" one too many times.<br/>
 "Sign this."
 An Apple NDA.

 A few months later, [Apple announced](https://twitter.com/iKenndac/status/440460725824552960) that Spotify would be one of the first third-party apps to have CarPlay integration, and we shipped it [later that year](https://twitter.com/iKenndac/status/517615458514911232).
 In the meantime, a car integrations team had been started at Spotify (which for a little while was literally just me and a product owner).
 I worked on lots of interesting things, and got to travel to and work directly with engineers from a number of car manufacturers.
 It was an absolute blast.

 Unfortunately, my unwillingness to play the career progress game came back to bite me eventually.
 I put my heart and soul into the projects I worked on, working really hard to make them be the best I could.
-That worked for a while — being the "passionate engineer" meant that my ability to produce results and largely be left to "get on with it" counterbalanced things like my less than professional reaction to learning a project had been canned the Monday after I lost an entire weekend to making sure it'd pass certification by the previously-set deadline — but in the end I wasn't going anywhere without that "Give three or more presentations at employer branding events" tick on my progression sheet.
+That worked for a while — being the "passionate engineer" meant that my ability to produce results and largely be left to "get on with it" counterbalanced things like my less than professional reaction to learning a project had been canned the Monday after I lost an entire weekend to making sure it'd pass certification on time — but in the end I wasn't going anywhere without that "Give three or more presentations at employer branding events" checkmark on my progression sheet.

 All this time, the "indie itch" never went away.
-As I saw much greener engineers get promoted ahead of me because they were better at playing the game, it became strong enough that I dug out my abandoned sabbatical paperwork, resubmitted it, and started again.
+As I saw much greener engineers get promoted ahead of me because they were better at playing the game, it became strong enough that I dug out my abandoned sabbatical paperwork, resubmitted it, and tried again.
 Finally, I was free to be an indie developer again.
 To **develop**.
 No more bureaucracy getting in the way of being a great **developer**.
 Hell.
 Yes.

 <img src="/pictures/identity-crisis/crap.jpg" />  \\
 *Leaving Spotify with a box of crap from my desk.*